“I hate hospitals,” Gran said beside me.

 I watched his profile as he drove.
 “Right.
 Where no one will hear me scream.”

-He turned his head and sent me a look that smoldered.
+He glanced my way and sent me a look that smoldered.
 “Or moan, or pant, or beg.”

 I lifted a brow at him in challenge.
 “The only one doing any begging will be you.
 Remember what you promised me.”